SaCut/aws_task/README.md

 ### NACLS
 - NACLS are an added layer of defence they work at the network level
-- NACLs are stateles, you have to have rules to allow the request to come in and to allow the response to go back out
+- NACLs are stateless, you have to have rules to allow the request to come in and to allow the response to go back out
+- Public NACLs Inbound Rules
+- 100 Allows inbound HTTP 80 traffic from any IPv4 address.
+- 110 Allows inbound SSH 22 traffic from your network over the internet
+- 120 allows inbount return traffic from hosts on the internet that are responding to requests originating in the subnet - TCP 1024-65535

+#### NACLs outbound Rules
+- 100 to allow port 80
+- 110 we need the cirdr block and allow 27017 for outbound access to our Mongo DB server in private subnet
+- 120 to allow short lived ports between 1024-65535

+#### Private NACLs Inbound Rules
+- Inbound rules

+- outbount rules

 ### What is Security Group